SkeldJS/Hindenburg/pages/getting-started/configuration.md

 **Default**: `true`

 ### **optimizations.disablePerspectives**
-Whether or not to completely disable the perspective API for Hindenburg.
+Whether or not to completely disable the perspective API for Waterway.

 **Type**: boolean